Kzoeps/hypercert-gainforest/README.md

 ALCHEMY_API_KEY="ALCHEMY_KEY"
 ```

+3. Next run `pnpm dev` and it should start the server.
+4. Run `pnpm build` to build for production

 ## Notes:

-used private key from `process.env.PK` dont know how these are handled in production.
+Used private key from `process.env.PK` dont know how these are handled in production or if this was the right way to go.

+For the frontend form and displaying the result I just used ai to generate the form and hit the _API_.
+For all others I wrote it myself.

 ## TODOS

 - [x] add schema validation
 - [x] multi attestations
 - [x] error handling
-- [ ] change workstart and workend to proper dates
+- [ ] change workstart and workend to proper dates ( maybe this would be easier to send rather than unix?)
 - [x] add hypercert id to payload
 - [x] add some sample requests using curl and sample responses
+- [x] add a frontend for simple testing and demo